 The following figure depicts replica ePSX deployments using an external PSX Master for provisioning and external EMS for FCAPS functionality.

-For more information, see Installing Replica ePSX, Provisioning ePSX, Configuring SBC to Use External PSX, and/or Allowing a Replica ePSX Installed with a Higher Version than the Master PSX.
+For more information, see Installing Replica ePSX, Call Routing: System Provisioning - ePSX, Configuring SBC to Use External PSX, and/or Allowing a Replica ePSX Installed with a Higher Version than the Master PSX.
 For more information on the PSX policy server capabilities, refer to Sonus Policy Server (PSX) documentation.

 The sequence to upgrade PSXs when there is a replica ePSX acting as a slave to an external PSX Master is similar to the existing Master-Slave PSX upgrade scenarios.
 For more information on the LDM or other upgrade scenario sequences, refer the Sonus Policy Server (PSX) documentation.